helm/charts/stable/sonatype-nexus/README.md

 - [Nexus Usage](https://github.com/travelaudience/kubernetes-nexus#usage)

 ### Disaster Recovery
 In a disaster recovery scenario, the latest backup made by the nexus-backup container should be restored.
-In order to achieve this please follow the procedure described bellow:
+In order to achieve this please follow the procedure described below:
 - [Restore Backups](https://github.com/travelaudience/kubernetes-nexus#restore)